 It's essential to collect relevant and valuable data from your customers.
 If customers feel they're providing redundant information, they will likely abandon any process.

-For instance, a SaaS business that offers payroll software should ask consumers about their needs, including the number of employees, payment and currency options, and reporting requirements.
+For instance, a SaaS business offering payroll software should ask consumers about their needs, including the number of employees, payment and currency options, and reporting requirements.

-Focusing on what matters to your clients can help you better adapt your products and marketing initiatives to meet their demands.
+Focusing on what matters to your clients helps you adapt your products and marketing initiatives to better meet their needs.

 Conversely, if you collect data that is not meaningful to your customers, they may feel their time is being wasted and be less likely to provide accurate responses.
 This can lead to inaccurate data and ultimately harm your business.